jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

        [ -2.05131433e-04]])]
 ```

-When we build our model, we also try out a polynomial model with order of nine.
+When we build our model, we try out a polynomial model with order of nine.
 Even after a long training, the model still makes poor predictions.
 We decide to start with a model with order of three and increase it gradually.
 This is another example to demonstrate why we should start with a simple model first.
 At seven, we find the model is too hard to train.
 The following is what a seven-order model predicts:
 <div class="imgcap">
 <img src="/assets/dl/p4.png" style="border:none;width:60%">
 </div>